Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Alternate media interpretations of Sonic drift in and out with this, especially since a lot of them have similarly large cast ensembles that the story struggles to balance.
 In Sonic X in particular, Sonic is fazed into the background as the role of The Ace, with Audience Surrogate Chris Thorndyke played more as the show's lead.
 Neither garnered well with fans over other supporting characters who had more colorful personalities and Character Development.
 The Archie Comics have similar problems due to having spotlight stealers from nearly every take of the franchise.

+Karkat on the Alternia side is the first troll introduced and becomes team leader, which in the end is responsible for their victory.
+But from introduction onward, most other trolls are more interesting to watch than him, though he does get his moments of awesome later by calming down his homicidally insane friend by shoosh-papping him into submission.
 Saying this, the greatest strength of both John and Karkat as characters is how well they play off everyone else in pesterlogs.
 They're both natural diplomats, underneath their respective derpy / jerkass exteriors.

 Defied later too.
-John starts to express his own personality traits once the "main" protagonist role is fractured between himself, Karkat, Jane, and others, while Karkat actually becomes the more unique troll left alive.
+John starts to express his own personality traits once the "main" protagonist role is fractured between himself, Karkat, Jane, and others, while Karkat becomes the more unique troll left alive.
 Kanaya and Terezi are relatively laid back while Gamzee is an outright villain.

 The smart and refined title character of Keiki fell into the sidelines as the comic progressed, with her mischievous and Book Dumb classmate Beefer becoming the likeliest candidate for the new main character.
 The year the comic turned nine, Keiki didn't make any appearances at all.
 The cartoonist has even gone so far as to lampshade her Mary Sue-ness at least twice, and admit in her character bio that her status as the main character is "debatable."